galgreen1/research_finalProject/README.md

-Trained model weights for the UNet and WaveNet can be obtained under models folder Final outputs under outputs folder
+Trained model weights for the UNet can be obtained under models folder Final outputs under outputs folder